ADVANCED SECONDARY EDUCATION

 The examination is generally testing candidate’s ability to

-1. to show personal initiative and commitment in managing natural resources and the environment
+1. to show personal initiative and commitment to managing natural resources and the environment

-2. Use natural resources sustainably in order to raise standard of living.
+2. Use natural resources sustainably in order to raise the standard of living.

 3. Use different skills to overcome day to day social and economic constraints.

-4. Recognize the interaction between their country and other country and draw lesson to solve existing problems.
+4. Recognize the interaction between their country and other country and draw lessons to solve existing problems.

 5. Collect, organize and interpret information in numerical or statistical form